Risultati per 'Citokines':

 cytokine | biochemistry | britannica

-Cytokines effect changes in cellular behaviour that are important in a number of physiological processes, including.
-Cytokine, any of a group of small, short-lived proteins that are released by one cell to regulate the function of another cell, thereby serving as intercellular chemical messengers.
+cytokine, any of a group of small, short-lived proteins that are released by one cell to regulate the function of another cell, thereby serving as intercellular chemical messengers.
+Cytokines effect changes in cellular behaviour that are important in a number of physiological processes, including reproduction, growth and development, and injury repair.
+However, they are probably best known for ...